cmancone/clearskies-auth-server/README.md

 ### JWKS

 This handler publishes the JSON Web Key Set (JWKS) that is necessary for JWT consumers to validate JWTs created by the service.

-### Register

-This handler allows users to register an account with the IdP.

-### Update

-This handler allows a user to update their profile.

-### Cancel

-This handler allows people to remove themselves from the system.

 ### Password Login